 While the grape is one of the 13 allowed red wine grapes in Chateauneuf du Pape, very little is planted in the Southern Rhone.
 At this point in time, out of close to 3,200 hectares of vines in the region, less than 11 hectares are planted to Muscardin in the Chateauneuf du Pape appellation today.
 Muscardin is more popular in the Gigondas appellation these days.

-As a wine and food pairing, wines with Muscardin would work best with light meat or pork courses.
+As a wine and food pairing, wines with Muscardin would work best with light meat, chicken, sausage or pork courses.